Dr Brendan O’Loughlin

 B.App.Sci (Clinical Sciences), M.H.SC (Osteopathy)

 One of MOSIC’s senior Osteopaths, Brendan has been diligently pursuing his passion for managing active people through injuries since graduating from Victoria University 2012.
 He has worked closely with endurance and team sport athletes to keep them doing what they love.
-Brendan utilises strength and conditioning skills gained at the Australian Strength and Conditioning Association as well as biomechanical assessment and gait analysis skills developed in the laboratory as both a researcher and elite athlete participant.
+Brendan utilises knowledge gained at the Australian Strength and Conditioning Association as well as biomechanical and gait analysis skills developed in the laboratory as both a researcher and elite athlete participant.

 Comfortable treating people of all age brackets, Brendan has gained extensive Osteopathic experience in rural Victoria treating a range of severe acute working and sporting injuries as well as chronic postural dysfunction and medical conditions.